hoangduytran/blender-manual/manual/extensions/command_line_arguments.rst

        blender --command extension validate [-h] [--source-dir SOURCE_DIR]

-Validate a package in the current directory.
+Validate the package meta-data in the current directory.

 options:
   -h, --help            show this help message and exit